 The tablets are the easiest to use; just add one tablet per litre and wait of 30 minutes before drinking (for viruses and bacteria) or two hours for Giardia.
 As an example if you drink 4 litres of water per day the packet of 100 tablets will last 25 days.
 For people like me paranoid about Giardia, this means I would operate with at least two bladders and drink from one while the other is being treated.

 The liquid is a bit more fiddly requiring you to add 1 ml (1 drop) per 10 litres.
 I prefer the tablets because you don’t have to measure.

-Chemical water treatment in liquid and tablet form
+Chemical water treatment in tablet and liquid form

 This is a bit of an odd category but ‘Personal Filters’ seemed to be the best label for the filters we haven’t yet discussed.
 This category includes the Lifestraw, the Katadyn BeFree and the Sawyer Mini Filter and while these can all be used to filter water for more than one person, most hikers who use these options have their own and they don’t share.